kubernetes-sigs/external-dns/README.md

 $ external-dns --zone example-org --provider google --google-project example-project --source service --once
 ```

-This should output the DNS records it's going to modify to match the managed zone with the DNS records you desire.
+This should output the DNS records it will modify to match the managed zone with the DNS records you desire.

-Once you're satisfied with the result you can run ExternalDNS like you would run it in your cluster: as a control loop and not in dryRun mode.
+Once you're satisfied with the result, you can run ExternalDNS like you would run it in your cluster: as a control loop, and not in dryRun mode:

 ```console
 $ external-dns --zone example-org --provider google --google-project example-project --source service --dry-run=false
 ```

-Check that ExternalDNS created the desired DNS record for your service and that it points to its load balancer's IP.
-Then try to resolve it.
+Check that ExternalDNS has created the desired DNS record for your service and that it points to its load balancer's IP.
+Then try to resolve it:

 ```console
 $ dig +short nginx.example.org.